 One recommended dish is Mama’s Old Spice Rice which contains slivered almonds, sultanas, potatoes and peas.
 The Roast Pumpkin Bourani is also notably delicious and comes served with mint and yoghurt dressing.

-The restaurants listed above are just some of the many vegetarian eateries in Melbourne.
-However, their reputable food and customer service makes them stand out as innovative, authentic and wonderful places to satisfy your vegetarian and/or vegan cravings.
+The restaurants hightlighted above are just some of the many vegetarian eateries in Melbourne.
+Their quality food, inventive dishes and warm customer service makes them stand out in a crowded market.